sukhmand/internationary/README.md

 # Internationary

 Internationary is a one stop informational website for international students at the University of Washington to help ease their transition at the university without getting confused.
-The website provide information and helpful resources for four central topics - Finance, Housing, Transportation, and Healthcare.
+The website provides information and helpful resources for four central topics - Finance, Housing, Transportation, and Healthcare.

 ## Purpose